X

 • Good to know: Wildflower, reseeds easily.
 Good cut flower.
 Cutting central stem early produces fuller branching stems.
 Keep deadheaded to encourage blooms.

-Cosmos (Yellow)
+Cosmos (Sulfur)

-When to plant yellow cosmos in Arizona
+When to plant Sulfur Cosmos in Arizona:

-Plant seeds outside:
+Plant seeds outside: May – July

-How to grow Yellow Cosmos:
+How to grow Sulfur Cosmos:

 • Days from seed to bloom: 120